-Marketing is much more than simply doing an online post, putting an advertisement on Facebook or sending out leaflets to prospective customers.
+Marketing is much more than simply putting an advertisement in a newspaper or sending out letters to prospective customers.
 It is about developing a process that enables you to identify customers; understand their needs and problems; and to devise a strategy for reaching potential customers so that you can promote the benefits to them of using your business.